Leeway (band): History

 Leeway gained notoriety in the mid-to-late 1980s by playing alongside groups such as Crumbsuckers, Prong, Ludichrist, Bad Brains, and Sick of It All at the predominantly hardcore punk-oriented CBGB venue, and had metal influences from the start.
 Guitarist and songwriter A.J.
 Novello said of their career "We might have helped open up a can of worms by bringing suburban metalheads to shows.
 Years later, it kind of ruined things in the scene, but I can't say I have any regrets."

 Leeway subsequently signed to Profile Records, which released the band's first two albums, Born to Expire (1989) and Desperate Measures (1991); Leeway toured in support of them.
 However, sharing the stage with their NYHC peers as well as other bands like Bad Brains, Exodus, Overkill, Suicidal Tendencies, Sepultura, Flotsam and Jetsam, Sacred Reich, Morbid Angel and Gwar, and their video for "Kingpin" getting airplay on MTV's Headbangers Ball, did nothing to improve record sales and the band's reputation, and by 1992, they had severed ties with Profile.
 In a 2014 interview with No Echo, guitarist Michael Gibbons recalled of the band's tenure with the label:

 The label did no promotion.
 They also had no proper, accessible distribution of the album.
 Not to mention they didn't give us tour support and they had really low recording budgets.
 It was just a horrible record label, unless you were Run-DMC or Rob Base.
 It was a rap label that experimented with signing three hardcore bands (Cro-Mags, Murphy's Law and Leeway) and a metal band called Wargasm, then did nothing for any of us.
 So, how in the world were their artists supposed to generate income for the company, let alone themselves?

 Following their split with Profile, Leeway released two more albums on Bulletproof Records – Adult Crash (1994) and Open Mouth Kiss (1995) – before disbanding in 1996.
-There was a short lived reunion in 2006 which saw the band playing again, most notably with the Bad Brains, at CBGB and a European Festival tour, which was the last time the band performed live for another ten years.
-Leeway once again reformed in 2016, and they have since continued performing live sporadically.
+There was a short lived reunion in 2006 which saw the band playing again, most notably with the Bad Brains, at CBGB and a European Festival tour, which was the last time the band performed live.
+In 2016, Sutton reformed the band without any original members, naming the lineup Leeway NYC.
+They continued performing sporadically until the singer's death.

 Their song "Enforcer" was featured on the playlist of the radio show "L.C.H.C." in the game Grand Theft Auto IV in 2008.

 Former guitarist Michael Gibbons died on December 27, 2023.
-Frontman Eddie Sutton died after a battle with lung cancer on April 19, 2024, at the age of 59.
+Frontman Eddie Sutton died after suffering from lung cancer on April 19, 2024, at the age of 59.